AvvyB/blender-multi-user/docs/ways_to_contribute.rst

 - Test `development branch <https://gitlab.com/slumber/multi-user/-/branches>`_

 --------------------------
-Filling an issue on Gitlab
+Filing an issue on Gitlab
 --------------------------

 The `gitlab issue tracker <https://gitlab.com/slumber/multi-user/issues>`_ is used for bug report and enhancement suggestion.